Mapping at HELP

-HELP produces a range of maps and reports that illustrate the results of the Early Development Instrument (EDI).
+HELP produces a range of maps and reports that illustrate the results of the Early Development Instrument (EDI) and Middle Years Development Instrument (MDI).
 These maps and reports are available in many different geographic packages:

 Provincial maps showing EDI and SES data for all school districts in British Columbia.

-Maps for each health authority showing EDI data for local health areas (LHAs).
+Maps and data for each health authority showing EDI data for local health areas (LHAs) are not currently available but can be requested.

-Maps for each school district showing EDI and SES data for individual neighbourhoods.
-Mapping packages for MDI (The Middle Development Instrument) are also availible.
+Reports and Maps for each school district showing EDI and SES data for individual neighbourhoods.
+Mapping packages for MDI (The Middle Development Instrument) are also available.